 - a.
-The purpose of the proposed increase (for example an acquisition, merger or employee incentive plan) is incompatible with the longterm interests of the majority of the company's stakeholders, with regard to the amount of new capital requested and the financial situation of the company. - b.
-The proposed increase exceeds the lesser of one-third of the capital and or the maximum percentage accepted by local standards of best practice. - c.
+The information provided to shareholders so that they can assess the terms, conditions and the purpose of the capital increase is insufficient. - b.
+The purpose of the proposed increase (for example an acquisition, merger or employee incentive plan) is incompatible with the long-term interests of the majority of the company's stakeholders, with regard to the amount of new capital requested and the financial situation of the company. - c.
+The proposed increase exceeds the lesser of one-third of the capital and or the maximum percentage accepted by local standards of best practice.

+d.
 The capital requested is intended to fund a share-based incentive plan the main characteristics of which are incompatible with Ethos' guidelines for such plans (see appendix 4).

-5.5 Share repurchase with cancellation or capital reduction via reimbursement of par value a.
+5.5 Share repurchase with cancellation or capital reduction via reimbursement of par value

-- b.
-The principle of equal treatment of shareholders is not respected. - c.
-The amount of the repurchase/reimbursement is excessive given the financial situation and perspectives of the company. - d.
-The company may undertake selective share repurchases. - e.
-The shareholders' right to place an item on the agenda of the general meeting is significantly undermined. - f.
-The company proposes to cancel shares despite its significant capital need. - g.
-The share repurchase replaces the cash dividend. - h.
+- a.
+The principle of equal treatment of shareholders is not respected. - b.
+The amount of the repurchase/reimbursement is excessive given the financial situation and perspectives of the company. - c.
+The company may undertake selective share repurchases. - d.
+The shareholders' right to place an item on the agenda of the general meeting is significantly undermined. - e.
+The company proposes to cancel shares despite its significant capital need. - f.
+The share repurchase replaces the cash dividend. - g.
 The ability of the company to pay a dividend is critically undermined by the repurchase of the shares.